Analyze Gross Domestic Product (GDP) by Industry in Tucson, Arizona MSA

 What are the key trends?

-The Great Recession hit real GDP growth in the Tucson MSA hard, with a huge 6.6% decline in 2009.
-That was much worse than the U.S. decline of 2.6% but slightly better than the 8.3% decline for Arizona.
-Tucson’s real GDP growth rebounded in 2010 but has remained below both Arizona and national rates until 2016 when Tucson exceeded the national rate.
+The Great Recession hit real GDP growth in the Tucson MSA hard, with a decline of 6.4% in 2009.
+That was much worse than the U.S. decline of 2.6% but slightly better than the 8.2% decline for Arizona.
+Tucson’s real GDP growth rebounded in 2010 but remained below Arizona and national rates until 2016 when Tucson exceeded the national rate.

 Tucson’s contraction in GDP during 2020 was significant but not nearly as large as the nation.
 Nationally, the decline of 2.2% posted in the first year of the COVID-19 pandemic was larger than the contraction of 2.6% during the Great Recession.
 Real GDP in Tucson, Arizona, and nationally recovered quickly in 2021 from the losses felt during the beginning of the pandemic.
 Tucson’s real GDP growth in 2021 was at a sixteen-year high.
-In 2022, real GDP growth returned to pre-pandemic trends.
+In 2022, real GDP growth returned to pre-pandemic trends and then picked up significantly in 2023.

 How is it measured?